 You might get other tests, including:

-Your doctor may ask you to spin around for about 30 seconds, stop, and then try to stare at an object.
+Your doctor may ask you to spin around in the chair for about 30 seconds, stop, and then try to stare at an object.
 If you have nystagmus, your eyes will first move slowly in one direction.
 Then they'll move quickly the other way.

 How Do You Treat Nystagmus?